-Students, faculty, staff members, and visitors are strongly encouraged to report criminal activity or potential criminal action and any other emergency by calling University Police at 318-677-3006 or by dialing 911.
-The University Police Department of the Shreveport Campus will write incident reports of crimes, incidents, accidents, and thefts.
-A daily crime/incident log will be maintained on each campus and communicated to the NSU Police Department.
-In the event an individual prefers to report a criminal offense to someone other than the University Police, he/she has the option of reporting the situation to the Director of Accountability & Student Conduct at 318-357-5286, or the Vice President for the Student Experience at telephone 318-357-8285.
+Students, faculty, staff members, and visitors are strongly encouraged to promptly and accurately report criminal activity or potential criminal action and any other emergency, when the victim of a crime elects to or is unable to, make such a report by calling the University Police emergency telephone number, 318-357-5431.
+This number provides direct 24-hour-aday contact with the radio dispatcher.
+A daily crime/incident log will be maintained on each campus and communicated the NSU Police Department.
+In the event an individual prefers to report a criminal offense to someone other than the University Police, he/she has the option of reporting the situation to the Director of Accountability & Student Conduct, Ms. Traci LaBom Norris, 309 Student Union, telephone 318-357-5286, or to the Vice President for the Student Experience Retha Cox at telephone 318-357-8285.
 An employee also has the option of reporting a criminal act to his/her supervisor or the appropriate division Vice President.